knosmos/scribblebot/README.md

 Line drawing bot for skribbl/sketchful.
 Currently a work in progress.
 Requires `opencv-python`, `keyboard` and `pyautogui`.

+First, run `mousepos.py` to find all the necessary values for `constants.py`.

+Run `draw.py` to draw an image.
 Press `r` to start the drawing after navigating to the desired window.